 Neijt (1979) noted a correlation between wh-movement and gapping and concluded from this that gapping (contrary to backward conjunction reduction) is a rule of syntax; cf. §2.
 But she did not take the next logical step of assuming that wh-movement is actually involved in the derivation of gapping for reasons reviewed in §3.
 This section will also show that these reasons do not apply when we reformulate Neijt's correlation in terms of the more general notion of A'-movement.
 I will hypothesize that gapping remnants are A'-moved into the clause-initial position (SpecCP) and/or the specifier positions of functional projections like TopP, FocP and NegP found in the middle field of the clause; see Broekhuis & Corver (2016:ch.13) for an extensive discussion of these A'-movement types.
 The discussion in §4 to §7 will show that the A'-movement hypothesis sheds new light on various problems not satisfactorily solved by earlier approaches to gapping, such as the obligatory elision of finite verbs and complementizers and the distribution of focus and polarity particles.
-Other A'movement analyses of Dutch gapping can be found in Aelbrechts (2007) and Boone (2014) but they differ from the present proposal in that they adopt some form of "exceptional movement" in line with the by now standard theory of ellipsis developed in Merchant (2001).
+Other A'movement analyses of gapping can be found in Aelbrechts (2007) and Boone (2014) for Dutch, and Ai (2014) for Mandarin, which, however, differ from the present proposal in that they assume some form of "exceptional movement".
 This article focuses on Dutch gapping but I provisionally assume that gapping in other languages can also be accounted for in terms of A'-movement, albeit that it may come in different guises like English-type topicalization and heavy NP shift (which may account for the fact that gapping constructions allow for less remnants in English than, e.g., in Dutch); see Johnson (2017:§4) for a proposal heading in that direction.